-A recent, fair-rated meta-analysis compared bupropion to SSRIs in major depressive disorder of 1,332 adult outpatients.55 The age of the participants ranged from 36 to 70 years.
+A recent, fair-rated meta-analysis compared the benefits and risks of bupropion to SSRIs as a class in 1,332 adult outpatients with MDD.63 The age of the participants ranged from 36 to 70 years.
 The analysis included five double-blinded, head-to-head RCTs with study durations from 6 to 16 weeks.
 Three trials assessed the efficacy and safety of bupropion versus sertraline, one assessed bupropion versus paroxetine, and one assessed bupropion versus fluoxetine.
 The weighted mean differences of CGI-S and HAM-A scores did not differ significantly between bupropion and SSRIs.
-However, CGI-I and HAM-D scores could not be pooled because of lack of data.
+However, the authors could not pool data on HAM-D and CGI-S because of lack of data.